hzz0024/HG_Code_Bay/README.md

 scripts for Angsd analysis

-## Detect the genetic signature underlie within-generation selection
+## Detect the genetic signature of within-generation selection

 ### SGS